 Phone: (212) 603-6301 Fax: (212) 956-2164

-Fred B. Ringel is the Co-Chair of the Firm's Business Finance and Restructuring Department.
+Fred B. Ringel is the Co-Chair of the Firm's Business Finance and Restructuring Department, and a member of the Firm's Executive Committee.
 He has been a partner of the firm since 1998.

 Fred has achieved an "AV" rating from Martindale-Hubbell, which is the highest peer review rating awarded to attorneys.
 The rating signifies that Fred's peers assess him as having achieved the highest rating for professional ability and ethical standards in legal practice.

 Fred has almost over (30) years of experience representing debtors, trustees, secured creditors, creditor's committees, landlord's, acquirers of assets, plan proponents and virtually all constituencies in complex chapter 11 cases throughout the United States.

 - CBCS Washington Street L.P., developer of a $200 million Tribeca hotel project in its chapter 11 case